Castorps/bruteforce-universal/README.md

   - It shouldn't be too hard to use this tool for other websites, if you modify the [constants](https://github.com/Castorps/Instagram-Bruter/blob/master/module/const.py) and the [Browser](https://github.com/Castorps/Instagram-Bruter/blob/master/module/browser.py) appropriately.

-  - There are other tools to generate combolists (see "combomaker") and proxylists (see "proxy scraper").
+  - There are other tools to generate combolists (see "combolist maker") and proxylists (see "proxy scraper").
 You may include code to scrape proxies in [proxy_scraper.py's `scrape()` function](https://github.com/Castorps/Instagram-Bruter/blob/d07c8c047bcbe12345f0236f700a96983d5e010f/module/proxy_scraper.py#L9).

 ### Workflow: